javapathfinder/jpf-wiki-sync/Build,-Test,-Run-(OLD).md

 ***
-**This is out-dated content.
-Please, refer to the page [Build, Test, Run](https://github.com/javapathfinder/jpf-core/wiki/Build,-Test,-Run) for an updated version.**
+**This page contains instructions about building, testing, and running JPF with Ant (branch `java-8`).
+Please, refer to the page [Build, Test, Run](https://github.com/javapathfinder/jpf-core/wiki/Build,-Test,-Run) for an updated version with Gradle support.**
 ***

 If you downloaded binary snapshots, you don't have anything to build (except of creating/updating you [site.properties](./site-properties) file).